siahisaforker/Latte3AIR/README.md

 ### Areas for Contribution
 - **Network Layer**: Adapt netplay code for Wii U networking
 - **Performance**: Optimize for Wii U hardware constraints
-- **Graphics**: Improve GX2 renderer integration
+- **Graphics**: Improve GX2 renderer
 - **Audio**: Enhance audio quality and features
 - **Input**: Add support for additional controllers

 ### Development Setup
 1. Clone this repository
-2. Install DevkitPro with Wii U support
+2. Install DevkitPro then get wiiu-dev from pacman
 3. Build using the instructions above
 4. Test with cemu or real hardware